"Elite" asparagus conquers Germany's former East

 Germans are famed for their love of white asparagus rather than the more common green variety.
 Some 90-95 percent of consumption in Germany is of white asparagus, which must be grown deep in the soil and dug out by hand.

-It is backbreaking labour, and local farmers acknowledge the industry would not be where it is today without the help of thousands of Polish and Romanian seasonal workers who extract each stalk separately.
+It is backbreaking labor, and local farmers acknowledge the industry would not be where it is today without the help of thousands of Polish and Romanian seasonal workers who extract each stalk separately.

 Mariusz Gancarz, a 39-year-old Pole from Ostrow, will spend two months in Beelitz at the Buschmann and Winkelmann farm picking asparagus to save for a house he is building.